jrs-coding-school/recursion/README.md

 1. A Termination Condition

 We'll use an example of a recursive function named `power` to compute the exponent of a number.
 The exponent of a number says how many times the base number is used as a factor.
-A base number of 8 to the power of 3 would result in 8 x 8 x 8 = 512.
+A base number of 8 to the power of 3 would result in 8 \* 8 \* 8 = 512.
 Here 8 is the base and 3 is the exponent.

 ```js
 power(8, 3) // => 512